Implementation Notes (flowlog.c)

 3) WAM-VM (wamvm)

-wamvm is the default engine mode and runs user-defined clause bodies on a small bytecode VM (see WAM_ROADMAP.md).
+wamvm is the default engine mode and runs user-defined clause bodies on a small bytecode VM (see WAM_ROADMAP.md) (SECTIONS 18/24; default in SECTION 25).

 In broad terms: